 - Spray bottle for isopropyl alcohol

-- Bath bomb molds like this or this
+- Bath bomb molds like this

 - Place oatmeal and 2 tablespoons of lavender blossoms in a blender.
 Whirl on medium speed until the mixture is finely blended.
 It should have a silky texture.